Brand Identity

 Who am I?
 You can answer this question for yourself in four sub-questions.

-- What qualities and skills do I have?
+3. What qualities and competences do I have?

 This can be used as an example:

-- I know the needs of a wide variety of companies - from hairdressing salons to wholesalers for office supplies or online stores.
+• I know the needs of a wide range of companies – from hairdressing salons to office supplies wholesalers and online shops.

 Hard facts